 Chief Investigator: Dr Emily Henderson

-Emily is a Consultant Geriatrician working at the Royal United Hospitals Foundation Trust Bath.
-She is also Honorary Consultant Senior Lecturer at the University of Bristol.
-As Chief Investigator she has overall responsibility for the conduct of the trial across the UK.
-Read more about Emily’s research trials with the Older People’s Unit at the Royal United Hospitals Bath here.
+Emily is an Associate Professor in Ageing and Geriatric Medicine at the University of Bristol and Honorary Consultant Geriatrician working clinically at the Royal United Hospitals Foundation Trust Bath.
+She leads the PRIME-UK programme and as Chief Investigator of PRIME-RCT-UK she has overall responsibility for the conduct of the trial.
+You can read more about Emily’s research group here.